-A student awarded an MA in Global Diplomacy will have accumulated 180 UK credits or 90 ECTS credits.
+A student awarded the MSc Global Public Policy will have accumulated 180 UK credits or 90 ECTS credits.

 One UK credit equates to a notional ten hours of learning.

 Recognition of prior learning and credit transfer

 Recognition of prior learning is a generic term for the process by which we recognise and, where appropriate, award credit for learning that has taken place elsewhere, before entry onto this programme of study.